 Please take note that when you request a Form W-2 or any other form, the IRS would require you to provide them estimates of how much you earned from payments in a year and how much tax your employer withheld.
 Luckily, you can use Real Check Stubs to create a final paystub with accurate estimates for the amounts the IRS needs.

-“How can I get a copy of my W-2 if I lost it?”
-That is a question many employees ask themselves as the deadline for filing tax returns comes near.
 A lost W-2 could cause trouble for a hardworking employee.
 Luckily, there are plenty of options you can perform to obtain another copy.

 Depending on the circumstance, you could ask your employer for a copy or even the IRS.
 However, make sure to cover every possibility before accusing others.
 Do not put yourself in hot water over a missing W-2.
 The best way is to never lose the wage and tax form in the first place.